List of Heimat episodes: 5: "Up and Away and Back"/"Auf und davon und zurück" (1938-1939)

-Lucie tragically crashes her car, which kills her visiting parents who become the first people to be buried in the land, without ever having seen it.
+Lucie crashes her car, which kills her visiting parents who become the first people to be buried in the land, without ever having seen it.

 Maria and Otto are now together and watch Zarah Leander in Carl Froelich's new film Heimat.
 Martina flirts with Rudolf Pollach, an apprentice clockmaker staying with Robert and Pauline.
 Robert leaves home with their car to go to the Western Front as the war needs all vehicles they can find.
 Robert is not heard from again.

 A letter arrives to Schabbach from the Simon-Electric Corporation of Detroit, announcing that Paul is still alive and intends to visit.
 The family is impressed by his American status, and proudly repeat the company's postage address.
-Lucie teachers her young son Horst a poem to recite to Paul when he arrives.
+Lucie teaches her young son Horst a poem to recite to Paul when he arrives.
 Maria becomes distraught having learnt about Paul and breaks up with Otto.
 Otto becomes transferred to Trier, and later loses his job as the Nazi Party has discovered his mother is half-Jewish.

 Maria and Anton travel to Hamburg, to greet Paul but he is not allowed to disembark from the ship without proof of his Aryan heritage.
 Maria telegraphs home and Eduard with Wilfried assisting search local records for evidence.
 Eduard becomes frantic, worried that the Jewish loan to build his villa will be revealed.
 Without finding documentation in time, Paul is forced to sail back to America.

 Returning home, Maria hears on the radio that Germany has invaded Poland.